If we do our [research] well, reality will appear even more unstable, complex, and disorderly than it does now.

-As a movement-based research platform, our number one priority in planning research projects, events, incubators, etc, is to ensure that we take all necessary and appropriate steps to protect communities at the frontline of state violence and neoliberal economic policies.
+As tenant organizers and researchers, our number one priority in planning research projects, events, campaigns, etc, is to ensure that we take all necessary and appropriate steps to protect poor and working class communities at the frontline of state violence and neoliberal economic policies.
 We are committed to creating and maintaining both brave and safe spaces for dialogue and debate that individuals may participate in without fear of intimidation or threat of reprisal.
-As an organization that leans into transformative justice and that sees conflict as both inevitable as well as a source of creativity, we aim to protect individual human rights.
-Though institutions have the right to report any issues they have when interacting with people or information on our platform, we recognize that not all conflict is harm and that institutions critically differ from individuals.
+We believe that conflict is both inevitable and a source of creativity.
+Though institutions have the right to report any issues they have when interacting with us or our base of leaders, we recognize that not all conflict is harmful and that institutions critically differ from individuals.
 Of these differences, power is the most important to highlight, which is why we prioritize protecting vulnerable, marginalized, and/or disenfranchised groups.
 We also recognize that, while many impacted people may exist in institutional spaces, those spaces provide access to material resources that people outside of institutions lack.
 It is because of power dynamics and access to material resources that RCRC elevates poor and working class individuals who are connected to institutions such as nonprofits or universities in our work.
 It is not an indictment of individuals who happen to work in those institutions.

 The Root Cause Research Center (RCRC) is committed to fostering, cultivating, and preserving a culture of accountability, transparency, veneration, belonging, and liberation.